Why and How to Install Bar Ends On A Mountain Bike

 ● Bar ends and hand position

 While it could have been evident from the start that bar ends are primarily for positioning your hands in whichever way you please, there is more to it.
 After long cycling sessions, especially during competitions, cyclists report soreness or numbness in their hands.
-You could say it is because of pressure from the handlebars.
-You should note that bar grips only minimize the pressure, but not entirely, hence the need for bar ends.

 There is little pressure on your hand when you have bar ends installed on your mountain bike.
 They enable you to vary hand positioning.
-Whether you want to turn your hands by 90 degrees, push your torso frontwards, stretch your spine or move your hands diagonally, they give you all the freedom to do so.
+Whether you want to turn your hands by 90 degrees, push your torso frontwards, stretch your spine, or move your hands diagonally, they give you all the freedom to do so.

 ● Boosts body weight for uphill cycling